 Also, when it comes to costumes, then the outfit not being good enough can also be a problem for me.
 Again, because people might laugh at me for how pathetic it is, but also because it’ll grate at me for not putting in enough effort.
 There’s a part of me that wants stuff to be perfect and if it can’t be, then I shouldn’t try at all.
 An all-or-nothing approach that has been with me all my life.
 Although it’s not as strong as it was when I was a child.

 I wish I could overcome that side of me.
 It doesn’t just affect my ability to truly enjoy Halloween the way I’d like, it also affects me in my day-to-day life as well.
 I haven’t dressed the way I’d really like to, to express myself, due to the anxiety it’d cause.
 Even the smallest change to my usual look is really hard for me to do.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of how your mental health and Halloween work together in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,